 For reference, check out the licensing requirements for nurses in each state here.

-Many staffing agencies for traveling nurses offer bonuses if you refer a colleague or friend to them.
+Many staffing agencies for traveling nurses, including MAS, offer bonuses if you refer a colleague or friend to them.

 Some agencies have a travel rewards program that can help you earn points towards great prizes!